csharp-que-son-arrays

 Where,

-For example, to declare an array of integers:
+For example, to declare an integer array:

 int[] myNumbers;

-Once an Array is declared, before we can use it, we must initialize it.
+Once an Array is declared, before we can use it we must initialize it.
 This will allocate memory to store its elements.

-We can create an “empty” Array.
+For this, we can create an “empty” Array.
 In this case, all values in the array are initialized to the default value of the type.

 For example, this would create an array with 5 int values initialized to 0, because 0 is the default value for the int type.